Andrejkf/solution_behavioral_cloning_p3t1/report.md

 ## Approach
 For this project, steps provided were followed as advised in the [rubric](https://review.udacity.com/#!/rubrics/432/view) .

+Disclaimer!: To solve this problem I was inspired on this paper

 ### Solution design process.

 The solution aproach for this project is explained along this document.